openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscMessage.markdown

 _inlined_description: _

-get the argument with the given index as an int, float, or string ensure that the type matches what you're requesting (eg for an int argument, getArgType(index)==OF_TYPE_INT32 or getArgTypeName(index)=="int32")
+get argument as an integer, converts numeric types automatically prints a warning when converting higher precision types

+Parameters:
+index The index of the queried item.
+\return given argument value as a 32-bit int